 Mediation and Informal Resolution

-If it's possible to resolve a complaint by mediation or other informal means, members of PSS will explore this option with both the complainant and the member(s) identified in the complaint.
+If it’s possible to resolve a complaint by mediation or complaint resolution, members of PSS will explore this option with both the complainant and the member(s) identified in the complaint.

 For less serious and straight-forward matters, the complainant and subject member(s) may be able come up with their own resolution.
 If, on the other hand, a matter is more serious or complex, it may require the services of a professional and neutral mediator.
 The outcomes of either process must be agreed to by both the complainant and the member(s) named in the complaint.